 Natural Bridge, Springbrook National Park

-The Springbrook National Park picturesque Natural Bridge rock formation - once formed by the force of the waterfall over the erosive basalt cave - is easily accessible from the Nerang-Murwillumbah Road car park.
+The park's Natural Bridge section features a picturesque rock formation, formed by the force of the waterfall over the basalt cave.
+It is easily accessible from the Nerang-Murwillumbah Road car park.

 Start the short one kilometre subtropical circuit clockwise and descend through ancient Gondwana rainforest to the Natural Bridge rock arch.